 - Work your way from inside the tree to the outside.

-Step #3 Decorate the inner part of the tree
+Step #3 Decorate the Inner Part of the Tree

 Next, begin to add decorations to the inner part of the tree closest to the tree trunk.
 Wrap foiled garland around the inner part of the tree from the bottom to the top.

 A fantastic way to add texture and dimension to your Christmas tree is by putting additional greenery in the spaces between the branches.
-This trick works on both real and artificial trees (but it looks much better on faux ones).
+This trick works on both real and artificial trees (but it looks much better on faux trees).

 Step #4 How to Decorate a Christmas Tree with Ribbon